PESIII23/f1-driving-style-analytics-tool/README.md

 ### End-of-Project Value
 - How will results be reviewed and integrated into real F1 decision-making?
   - GM Motorsports team open to reviewing results once ready

 ---

+## My Contribution: Piloting the Capstone Early
+This project is typically assigned as a **senior capstone**, but I am **piloting it a semester earlier**.
+Doing so allows me to:
+- Build foundational approaches before future teams take it on
+- Explore innovative solutions with fewer constraints
+- Establish early connections with GM Motorsports engineers

+---